 Resultantly, not too good for employee retention.

 The high Road approach is based on the idea that employees are the most important asset of the organization so the organization must compensate and reward them well.
-Employees have the right to raise their voices, enjoy workplace autonomy and decision making and must get enough development opportunities.
+Employees have the right to raise their voices, enjoy workplace autonomy and decision-making, and must get enough development opportunities.
 It is the real application of strategic human resource management.

-So, which human resource management approach is better?
+Which human resource management approach is better?